mirumee/ariadne-website/docs/intro.md

 schema = make_executable_schema(type_defs, query)
 ```

-In Ariadne the process of adding the Python logic to GraphQL schema is called *binding to schema*, and special types that can be passed to the `make_executable_schema` second argument are called *bindables*. `QueryType` introduced earlier is one of many *bindables* provided by Ariadne that developers will use when creating their GraphQL APIs.
-Next chapters will
+In Ariadne the process of adding the Python logic to GraphQL schema is called
+*binding to schema*, and special types that can be passed to
+`make_executable_schema`'s second argument are called *bindables*. `QueryType`
+(introduced earlier) is one of many *bindables* provided by Ariadne that
+developers will use when creating their GraphQL APIs.

-In our first API we are passing only single instance to the `make_executable_schema`, but most of your future APIs will likely pass list of bindables instead, for example:
+In our first API we passed only a single bindable to the
+`make_executable_schema`, but most of your future APIs will likely pass a list
+of bindables instead, for example:

 ```python
 make_executable_schema(type_defs, [query, user, mutations, fallback_resolvers])